 The plugs used are A and B – whereby B is more difficult to find.

 Just like I happily survived without a Suica or Pasmo card, I comfortably relinquished personal internet access.

 Yes, but how about GPS?
-Well, firstly, you can walk to the next family mart and go on the internet.
+Well, you can walk to the next family mart and get on the internet.

 Don’t get me wrong: You don’t want to carry cash?
 Get a Suica card.
 You want to be online all the time?
 Get a router.
 All I’m saying is that I happily and successfully travelled Japan for three weeks without it.

 The voltage in Japan is 100 Volt and 50 respectively 60 Hertz.
-In general, phone and computer chargers have an integrated adaptor.
-All additional electric appliances purchased in other countries can cause problems or be damaged.
+Generally, phone and computer chargers have an integrated adaptor.
+All other electric appliances purchased in other countries can cause problems or be damaged.